Sean Casten: 2018

 On November 6, 2018, Casten won the election, defeating Roskam by a margin of seven points.

 This race was viewed as one that Democrats needed to win in order to regain control of the U.S. House of Representatives for the first time since the 2010 elections.
 Illinois's 6th congressional district supported Democratic presidential nominee Hillary Clinton by about 7 percentage points in the 2016 presidential election.
-This was one of 25 GOP-held seats in the U.S. Representatives that Clinton carried in 2016; Democrats flipped 23 of them in 2018.
+This was one of 25 GOP-held seats in the U.S. Representatives that Clinton carried in 2016; Democrats flipped 22 of them in 2018.

 2020

 Casten was reelected in 2020, defeating former state legislator and gubernatorial primary candidate Jeanne Ives by seven points.

 2022

+For his first two terms, Casten represented a district covering parts of five counties in Chicago's western suburbs, including Wheaton, Palatine, and Barrington.

+Redistricting after the 2020 census saw the 6th become significantly more compact.
+Casten lost all of his territory outside Cook and DuPage counties.
+To make up for the loss in population, the district was pushed further into Cook County, absorbing a slice of southwestern Chicago proper.
+As a result, it lost its connection to longtime Republican Congressman Henry Hyde, who held the seat from 1975 to 2007.